mortoni/restaurant-reviewer/README.md

 # restaurant-reviewer

-Public Transportation App, Project 3 from Udacity Senior Web Developer Nanodegree.
+Restaurant Review App, Project 3 from Udacity Senior Web Developer Nanodegree.
 It's a responsive app.
 ### Requirement
 > You will develop a restaurant review application with a focus on accessibility.
 You will remotely access JSON files containing restaurant information (including name, a photograph, address, cuisine type and operating hours) as well as JSON files containing review information for each restaurant (name of reviewer, date of review, 5-star rating and comments).
 The reviews application must include an application header, and a menu providing multiple ways to filter the restaurants (by cuisine, by location, etc).
 When viewing a specific restaurant, current reviews must be displayed along with a form for the user to submit their own review.